nordic-institute/X-Road/deployment/security-server/k8s/charts/e2e-fixtures/README.md

 values-driven `services` map for the four simple test-double workloads (`testca`, `isopenapi`, `issoap`, `isrest`, `mailpit`), using the same `xroad.labels` / `xroad.service` / `xroad.deployment` / `xroad.serviceaccount` helper templates.
-The DS-HTTPS keystore init and hurl bootstrap are each a dedicated `batch/v1` Job, since neither fits the long-running `services` map shape.
+The hurl bootstrap is a dedicated `batch/v1` Job, since it does not fit the long-running `services` map shape.

 ## 2. Fixture images